m. Provisions, Contingent liabilities and Contingent Assets

 c) Other financial assets

 Credit risk arising from investment in debt funds, derivative financial instruments and other balances with banks is limited because the counterparties are banks and recognised financial institutions with high credit ratings assigned by the various credit rating agencies.
-There are no collaterals held against such investments.
+There are no collaterals held against such investments

 Liquidity Risk Management

-Ultimate responsibility for liquidity risk management rests with the committee of board of directors of the Company, which has established an appropriate liquidity risk management framework for the management of the Company's short, medium and long-term funding and liquidity management requirements.
+the Company’s short, medium and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.

 Liquidity and interest risk tables